Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

-Once the buffer $\mathcal{B}$ accumulates sufficient samples, the dual-optimization loop begins. \begin{itemize} \item \textbf{Critic Update (Lines 13--14):} A mini-batch of $M$ transitions is sampled.
-The Critic minimizes the Mean Squared Bellman Error (MSBE) between the predicted Q-value and the target value $y_j$.
-The target $y_j$ is computed using the Bellman equation, incorporating the reward and the discounted future value estimated by the target networks. \item \textbf{Actor Update (Line 16):} The Actor is updated via the deterministic policy gradient method.
-The gradient $\nabla_{\theta^{\mu}} J$ is calculated by chaining the gradient of the Critic with respect to the action and the gradient of the Actor with respect to its parameters.
-This step effectively adjusts the policy to produce actions that maximize the Q-value. \item \textbf{Soft Update (Lines 17--18):} Finally, the weights of the target networks are slowly tracked towards the primary networks using a soft update coefficient $\tau$ (e.g., $\tau=0.005$).
-This ensures that the target values change slowly, thereby smoothing the training dynamics. \end{itemize}
+Once the buffer $\mathcal{B}$ accumulates a sufficient volume of samples, the optimization loop proceeds: \begin{itemize} \item \textbf{Critic Update}: A mini-batch of $M$ transitions is sampled based on assigned priorities.
+We compute importance sampling weights $\iota_j$ to mitigate estimation bias.
+The Critic network minimizes the weighted \textit{Mean Squared Bellman Error} (MSBE) between the predicted Q-value and the target $y_j$, where $y_j$ is calculated via the Bellman equation using the target networks. \item \textbf{Actor Update}: The Actor is updated utilizing the \textit{Deterministic Policy Gradient} (DPG) method.
+The gradient $\nabla_{\theta^{\mu}} J$ is derived by applying the chain rule to the Critic output with respect to the action, thereby adjusting policy parameters to maximize the Q-value. \item \textbf{PER Priority Update}: Priorities within $\mathcal{B}$ are updated according to the absolute \textit{Temporal-Difference} (TD) error $|y_j - Q(s_j, a_j|\theta^{Q})|$, ensuring that experiences representing sharp environmental transitions are preferentially replayed. \item \textbf{Soft Target Update}: The weights of the target networks are incrementally tracked toward the primary networks using a smoothing coefficient $\tau$.
+This mechanism suppresses value oscillation and ensures decision consistency across time-sensitive edge-cloud operations. \end{itemize}